heigvd-teaching-tools/online-test-platform/README.md

 You can get the database dump from the production server and restore it in your local database.

 Connect on the production server.
-You will find helper scripts in the `~/db_dumps` folder.
+You will find helper scripts and a bunch of previous demps in the `~/db_dumps` folder.

-You will find 2 scripts that can be used to backup and restore the database.
+You have 2 scripts that can be used to backup and restore the database. pg_backup.sh and pg_restore.sh.

 The copy of these scripts can be found in the `scripts` folder of the repository.